DavidHe1127/Mr.He_HandBook/DevOps/Monitoring/prometheus/README.md

 ### Auth

 Doesn't provide auth out of box.
 Use reverse-proxy like nginx to enable gated traffic.
+Comms between nginx and Prometheus is via http.

 ```
 server {